Connect Your App to Every Inbox in Minutes, Not Months

-Communications features are tablestakes for modern applications — but how you go about building the integration has massive impact on your roadmap and revenue.
+Communications features are table stakes for modern applications — but how you go about building the integration will have massive impact on your time to market and revenue.

 Building an IMAP implementation will add only email functionality to your app.
 If you want to support any calendar or contacts sync, you’ll need to parse CalDav and CardDAV objects and return them in a consistent way to match the way you handle other ESPs.

 Total time to integrate: 6-12 months for a team of 4 engineers to integrate with the core IMAP providers like iCloud, Fastmail, Yahoo, Mail.ru, and Dovecot.